 The second most abundant electrolyte in your body is chloride, which is the chemical name for chlorine.
 Yes, the chemical they put in swimming pools to clean the water.
 Surprisingly enough, Chloride, an ion derived from chlorine, performs a similar job in your body.

 Chloride helps the balance of fluids in your cells and maintain your body’s natural pH balance.
 The suggested daily amount of chloride is 2,300 mg per day.

 Sodium (Na) and Chloride (Cl) come together to form table salt (NaCl).
-While this electrolyte is crucial, it’s. important to remember that too much salt in your diet can lead to high blood pressure and heart disease.
-The good news is that when you exercises, your body removes salt when you sweat.
+While this electrolyte is crucial, it is important to remember that too much salt in your diet can lead to high blood pressure and heart disease.
+The good news is that when you exercise, your body removes salt when you sweat.

 Signs Your Body is Low on Electrolytes

 As I’ve mentioned a couple of times when you sweat your body loses electrolytes.
 You lose 2 to 5% of your body weight when you sweat.
 Don’t get too excited or overdo it this week at the gym.
 That’s water weight and will come right back on when you eat or drink water.

 You also lose electrolytes when you are vomiting or have diarrhea.
 Other causes of an electrolyte imbalance include not eating or drinking enough, respiratory diseases, and medications such as laxatives and steroids.